mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 [^groupchat]: It's one of those group chats where the name is constantly changing and you have no idea who "illegally downloaded plant farmer" is.

-### Aside: Tony Abbott
+#### Tony Abbott
 The man in question is [Tony Abbott](https://en.wikipedia.org/wiki/Tony_Abbott), one of Australia's many former Prime Ministers.

 ![if u google tony abbott u get this](/img/sunburnt-country/tony_abbott_wikipedia.png) *One of Australia's numerous former Prime Ministers*

-You might be thinking _"Many" former Prime Ministers?
-Surely you jest_.
+You might be thinking "_"Many" former Prime Ministers?
+Surely you jest_".
 And yet I assure you I am deadly serious.

 ![prime minsters google search since 2009 timeline](/img/sunburnt-country/pms.png) *australia are you ok*